 So you’re thinking of getting a Tesla and wonder, “how much is a lease?”
 Smart choice.
 Have you considered the Tesla’s cheapest EV, the Model 3?
-Or perhaps you have the money to splurge on the beyond ludicrous Model S Plaid?
+Or perhaps you have the money to splurge on the Model S Plaid?
 What color?
 What added features?
 Should you buy instead of lease?
 These are all questions you’ll need to consider before your first zero-emission joy ride.

 Fear not prospective leasee, below is a comprehensive guide outlining what a new Tesla lease entails, and what options to consider before you put the pedal to the floor.

 - What’s the best Tesla to buy or lease?

 - What states can you lease a Tesla in?

 - How much does a Tesla lease cost?

 - Is it better to lease a Tesla or another EV?

 - Is it better to buy or lease a Tesla?